Permanent Cellulite Treatment : Cellu-Smooth™

 How does Cellu-Smooth™Cellulite Treatment work?

-- We use a specialised surgical instrument to precisely cut the fibrous bands beneath the skin that cause cellulite dimples.
+• We use a specialised instrument to precisely remove cellulite dimples.

 Is Cellu-Smooth™ Cellulite Treatment painful, and How Long Does the Procedure Take?